turingschool/curriculum/source/projects/rush_hour.md

 * Average Response time for this URL
 * HTTP Verb(s) associated used to it this URL
 * Three most popular referrers
-* Three most popular user agents
+* Three most popular user agents(combinations of OS & Browser)

 ### Iteration 3